 For products with insufficient default history, data unavailability or in case of new products, the last option is to use a benchmark for 12-month PD.
-The benchmarks are calculated by Raiffeisen Bank International Retail Risk using average PD values of the accounts with existing PD estimates.
+The Benchmarks are calculated by Raiffeisen Bank International Retail Risk using average PD values of the accounts with existing PD estimates.
 The calculation is based on actual data available, excluding defaulted and not rated accounts and using simple averages.
-The benchmarks are grouped by product and geographic region and rounded with a step of 50bps.
+The Benchmarks are grouped by product and geographic region and rounded with a step of 50bps.
 They will be revaluated annually and updated if necessary.
-The currently valid 12-month PD benchmarks are:
+The currently valid 12-month PD Benchmarks are:

 Segment Product Type PD

-Mortgage 2.5%
+Mortgage 2.50%

-Personal Loans 5.0%
+Personal Loans 5.00%

-PI Credit Cards 4.0%
+PI Credit Cards 4.00%

-Overdrafts 3.0%
+ri Overdrafts 3.00%

-Car Loans 2.5%
+Car Loans 2.50%

-Retail - Micro Other Products 5.0%
+Other Products 5.00%

+MicroSME All Products 6.50%